-There may be many expenses you are required to pay under the plan that do not count toward the plan year out-of-pocket maximum and that you must continue to pay even after you have met the plan year out-of-pocket maximum.
+There may be many expenses you are required to pay under the plan that do not count toward the policy year out-of-pocket maximum and that you must continue to pay even after you have met the policy year out-of-pocket maximum.
 The following are some examples:

-- Most cost sharing amounts (deductibles, copayments, and coinsurance) paid for any out-of-network services or supplies that may be covered under the plan (except for covered out-of-network mental health disorders and substance abuse services for medical emergencies); - Amounts paid for non-covered services or supplies;

-- Amounts paid for services or supplies in excess of the allowed amount (for example, an out-of-network provider requires you to pay the difference between the allowed amount and the provider's total charges); - Amounts paid for services or supplies in excess of any plan limits (for example, a limit on the number of covered services for a particular type of service); and, - · Amounts paid as a penalty (for example, failure to precertify).
+- Most cost sharing amounts (deductibles, copayments, and coinsurance) paid for any out-of-network services or supplies that may be covered under the plan (except for covered out-of-network mental health disorders and substance abuse services for medical emergencies); - · Amounts paid for non-covered services or supplies; - Amounts paid for services or supplies in excess of the allowed amount (for example, an out-ofnetwork provider requires you to pay the difference between the allowed amount and the provider's total charges); - Amounts paid for services or supplies in excess of any plan limits (for example, a limit on the number of covered services for a particular type of service); and, - Amounts paid as a penalty (for example, failure to precertify).

-The plan year out-of-pocket maximum applies on a per member per plan year basis, subject to the family plan year out-of-pocket maximum amount.
-Once a member meets its individual plan year out-of-pocket maximum, affected benefits for that member will pay at 100% of the allowed amount for the remainder of the plan year.
+The policy year out-of-pocket maximum applies on a per member per policy year basis, subject to the family policy year out-of-pocket maximum amount.
+Once a member meets its individual policy year out-of-pocket maximum, affected benefits for that member will pay at 100% of the allowed amount for the remainder of the policy year.

-The family plan year out-of-pocket maximum is an aggregate dollar amount.
-This means that all amounts that count toward the individual plan year out-of-pocket maximum will count toward the family plan year out-of-pocket maximum amount.
-Once the family plan year out-of-pocket maximum is met, affected benefits for all covered family members will pay at 100% of the allowed amount for the remainder of the plan year.
+The family policy year out-of-pocket maximum is an aggregate dollar amount.
+This means that all amounts that count toward the individual policy year out-of-pocket maximum will count toward the family policy year out-of-pocket maximum is met, affected benefits for all covered family members will pay at 100% of the allowed amount for the remainder of the policy year.